bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleUS/src/framework.titles.md

 ## 65
 ^-1^
-### ottes wail against the apostate people; Threat of punishment for apostates
+### Gods wail against the apostate people; Threat of punishment for apostates
 ^7^
 ### Announcement of divorce between faithful servants and those who persist in apostasy; a selection must be saved
 ^12^